 Yes - Stock Advisor costs $89 for the first year, and renews at $199 per year.
 However, you get a 30-day membership fee-back guarantee.
 If you don’t like the newsletter, you can cancel any time before the 30-day period is up and receive a full refund of the membership fee.

 Below is the pricing for Motley Fool's three other newsletters that are currently open to new members:

 The Motley Fool isn't the only stock picking and investment newsletter.
 There are a lot of services out there - some well known and others who are up and coming.

-We compare Motley Fool to a well-known service: Morningstar.
+We compare Motley Fool' s pricing and offers to a well-known service: Morningstar.

 14-Day Free Trial